Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Evaluation

-We first evaluate the performance of the systems in geo-distributed scenarios by introducing synthetic network delay among 3 replicas using the Linux's \textit{tc} and \textit{netem} tools.
+We first evaluate the performance of the systems in geo-distributed scenarios by introducing synthetic network delay among 3 replicas using Linux's \textit{tc} and \textit{netem} tools.
 We vary the delay from $50ms$ to $200ms$, adding $5ms$ to $40ms$ of jitter to simulate various cross-region deployment conditions.

-Figure~\ref{fig:lt} illustrates the throughput results.
-In a low-delay LAN environment, \scmacro{}, CalvinDB, and GeoGauss establish the top performance level, each exceeding $10,000$ txns/s; notably, \scmacro{} surpasses the latter two by approximately $30\%$.
-In contrast, COCO, CockroachDB, and Ocean Vista exhibit significantly lower throughput below $5,000$ txns/s, indicating architectural limitations under full replication.
-For instance, COCO is optimized for sharded execution, this configuration effectively treats every transaction as a cross-partition transaction, requiring coordination among all replicas and mitigating its performance optimizations.
+\paragraph{Throughput} Figure~\ref{fig:lt} illustrates the throughput results.
+In a low-delay LAN environment, \scmacro{}, CalvinDB, and GeoGauss achieve the highest performance levels, each exceeding $10,000$ txns/s; notably, \scmacro{} surpasses the latter two by approximately $30\%$.
+In contrast, COCO, CockroachDB, and Ocean Vista exhibit significantly lower throughput, below $5,000$ txns/s, indicating architectural limitations under full replication.
+For instance, COCO is optimized for sharded execution; this configuration effectively treats every transaction as a cross-partition transaction, requiring 2PC among all replicas and limiting its performance optimizations.

-Introducing $50$ ms of cross-replica latency degrades performance globally, yet underscores \scmacro{}'s resilience.
+Introducing $50$ ms of cross-replica latency degrades performance globally.
 At this point, GeoGauss loses $33\%$ of its throughput and CalvinDB loses $40\%$, whereas \scmacro{}'s throughput decreases by only about $15\%$, demonstrating the efficiency of its asynchronous replication and decoupled commit protocol.
 At $200ms$ delay, \scmacro{} outperforms CalvinDB and GeoGauss by $3.8\times$.

-With YCSB-A, \scmacro{}'s advantage is less pronounced, where it only has a slight advantage over CalvinDB without network delay.
+With YCSB-A, \scmacro{} only has a slight advantage over CalvinDB without network delay.
 However, as the delay increases, \scmacro{} again shows superior performance, achieving $2.5\times$ the throughput of CockroachDB, the second-best baseline at $200ms$ latency.

 We observe a notable divergence in workload sensitivity: \scmacro{}, GeoGauss, and COCO perform worse on YCSB relative to TPC-C, whereas Ocean Vista, CockroachDB, and CalvinDB show improved throughput.
 This indicates that the former group is highly sensitive to payload composition; specifically, \scmacro{} incurs overhead from the inefficient serialization of YCSB's string payloads.
 Regarding Ocean Vista, while its gossip protocol makes it less affected by network delay across both benchmarks, its absolute throughput remains low due to high contention, especially in complex transaction scenarios like TPC-C.